 Autumn colour: Orange-red to dark red.

 Ultimate height: 6m

-Uses: Grown for it flower display and good autumn colour
+Uses: Grown for its bright white bracts during early summer and good autumn colour.